Community Clinical Psychologist

 The Brandon Centre is part of a unique partnership between leading providers and young people in Camden to provide a holistic, integrated service where young people can go for mental health support and practical advice, and also get help accessing other services.
 Managed by Catch22, the service includes a youth base for young people on the Finchley Road, co-designed with young people, and also two outreach teams of Young People’s Workers operating out of this youth base and in the community.
 This service is available for all young people in Camden, but particularly reaches out to vulnerable young people who do not readily engage with services.

-As a Young People’s Worker, you will be supervised by a Team Lead from the NHS with expertise in mental health or social care.
+As a Young People’s Worker, you will be employed by the Brandon Centre, and under a secondment arrangement to Catch-22 at the Hive.
+You will receive your day to day line management from Catch-22 and you will be supervised by a Team Lead from the NHS with expertise in mental health or social care.
 Your responsibilities will include:

 - Engage on a one-to-one basis with hard to reach young people, who are either referred to the service, drop in to The Hive or whom engage via our outreach work